konradhorber/mini-film/README.md

 # README
-Mini try-out project that provides a film API
+Mini try-out project that provides a film API with node.js